dart-lang/language/working/augmentation-libraries/feature-specification.md

 *  A non-`late` variable is augmented with a `late` variable.

-*  A concrete getter or setter are augmented by a variable.
+*  A getter or setter are augmented by a variable.

+*  An abstract or external variable are augmented by a variable.

 ### Augmenting enum values